robertfeldt/GATTI/templates/caseStudy.md

 * **Q2.4.
 Which features of the automated testing tools are currently used by the test suite?**
 They use multiple tools as I mentioned before, so some references of the features are: from the SpiderMonkey automation tool they use the SpiderMonkey engine shell feature and using the Autophone tool they measure the performance and select Unit Tests on Android devices.

 * **Q2.5.
-Which features of the automated testing tools are NOT used by the test suite?**
+Which features of the automated testing tools are NOT used by the test suite?** Actually, I am not sure.
+There are some mentions of the features that they use but I don't think that is correct to suppose that if they do not mention a feature that means that they don't use it.

 ## Part 3
 Interview developers/testers of YTT